The Simpsons: Tapped Out: Technical issue on iOS

+Criticism and media appearances

 Due to criticism of the larger trend of freemium games' revenue structure, the game was satirized in the South Park episode "Freemium Isn't Free" as exploitative and lacking in gameplay.
 The game itself earlier lampooned this point during an in-game conversation between two characters.
-In The Simpsons season 25 episode "Labor Pains", Homer opens the game on his phone and is automatically charged $300.
+In The Simpsons season 25 episode "Labor Pains," Homer opens the game on his phone and is automatically charged $300.

 Accolades

 The game won the People's Voice Award for "Strategy/Simulation" at the 2018 Webby Awards.